triggermesh/docs/docs/guides/creatingatarget.md

       name: lambda-guide
 ```

-Note the definition of the `sink` in the previous manifest.
-You see that it points to the `AWSLambdaTarget` created before.
+Note the definition of the `sink` in the manifest above, it points to the `AWSLambdaTarget` created before.

 ## Verifying the Results